Threed90/CSharp-Web/README.md

 - Adding action delegate to the IRoutingMapper for easier configuration of routs;
 - Adding queryString functionality to the HttpRequest;
 - Extending of HttpResponse with request-response func delegate for custom logic implementation of the routing via queryString.
+- Adding controllers;
+- Creating of extend methods for IRoutingMapper to handle controller with func delegate;